 XING has been using the Fira Sans Regular and Medium for a long time.
 However the usage was mainly characterised by an overuse of green coloured links all over the UI.
 The true character of Fira almost never showed, since it was rarely used in bigger font sizes.
 We decided to raise the contrast for the UI by allowing bigger size jumps and by introducing the Fira Sans Bold instead of the Medium cut.

-XING has developed over the past two years a design system that unites UI guidelines and code in a big library we endearingly call „The Brewery“.
+XING has developed a design system over the past two years that unites UI guidelines and code in a big library we endearingly call „The Brewery“.
 We have been using it successfully on web and are now carrying it over to our iOS and Android platforms, while at the same time we build it on our new design language.

 The XING Design Language.